lindseymraz/BOINC4Science/BOINC Projects.md

 #### OS Support:

-✖️ - Supports OS X (all projects should be assumed to support Windows unless otherwise stated)
+✖️ - Supports OS X (all projects should be assumed to support Windows & Linux unless otherwise stated)

 🥧 - Supports ARM on Linux (ie Raspberry Pi)

 📦 - Supports Virtualbox (can run on all platforms)

-✒️ - Credits BOINC in their scientific papers or other publications

-🏆 - Credits individual crunchers for discoveries, such as finding a new black hole or prime number

-🎓 - Sponsored by major university or research institute.

 # 🧬 Medicine/Biology 🧬